igordev96/nlw-esports-front-react/README.md

 This app was developed using Vite to create the boilerplate to start a React application and many other techs.
 It was made to create ads for people play duo games.
 For example:
 A person create an ad and then the other one interested in the same game connects to this person and add him to Discord.
+It's using the backend created at the nlw-esports-backend repository, check there if you want more information.

 ## Tech Stack